Depending on the type of sentence and the amount of active time imposed, either local or state authorities will determine an inmate’s release date.

 Earned Sentence Credit Sentences

 Earned Sentence Credit (ESC) sentences pertain to felony offenses committed on or after January 1, 1995.
-They are not eligible for discretionary or mandatory parole.
+Generally, they are not eligible for discretionary or mandatory parole.
+However, legislative changes enacted in 2020 allow for parole eligibility for specific ESC sentences as outlined in Code of Virginia §53.1-165.1, subsections B and E.

-The VADOC will calculate the offender’s release date if they have an active ESC sentence of more than 12 months.
+The VADOC will calculate the inmate’s release date if they have an active ESC sentence of more than 12 months.
+The amount of earned sentence credits applied to ESC sentences is determined by the offense, or underlying offense for probation violations, as outlined in Code of Virginia §53.1-202.3.

-ESC sentences earn good time at a rate of 0 days to 4.5 days per 30 days served and is determined by the class level at which the offender is earning.
-More details about the classification system for earned sentence credits can be found in Code of Virginia §53.1-202.2; §53.1-202.4.
+Offenses outlined in Code of Virginia §53.1-202.3, subsection A:1-17, earn at a rate of 0 to 4.5 days per 30 days served and are designated as Earned Sentence Credit-1 (ESC-1) sentences.
+The rate is determined by the class level at which the inmate is earning.

 Calculating Release Dates